Hubert Bland: Other political activity

 In 1885, Bland was briefly a member of the Social Democratic Federation, but he "found its programme too inflammatory."

 In the 1890s, Bland supported the liberal Independent Labour Party.
-However, he took a what some socialists saw as a reactionary position by supporting the South African Second Boer War.
+However, he took what some socialists saw as a reactionary position by supporting the South African Second Boer War.
 He wrote in December 1899 that defeat in Africa would mean "starvation in every city of Great Britain", while war would "overcome national flabbiness and restore the manhood of the British people."
 Bland's support of Britain's imperial interests began to make him unpopular with his fellow socialists.

 Bland served for a while on the Board of Governors of the London School of Economics and Political Science.

 Journalist

 Before his journalism career, Bland had shown that he was "ill-equipped for business."
 It was Nesbit who kept the household going financially by having her poems and stories published.
 With Nesbit's support, Bland became a journalist in 1889, at first as a freelancer.
 In 1892, he became a regular columnist for the radical newspaper, Manchester Sunday Chronicle.
 His column contained "amusing, sharp-eyed, and pithy" comments.
 Critics praise Bland as having been "the most forceful and influential columnist of his day" who reached "almost the high-water mark of English journalism."

 Yet, Bland's "writings are now forgotten, except by a few historians."

 By 1899, the couple were financially secure.
 Bland's job as a columnist gave him "a secure income for the rest of his life" and Nesbit had become a successful writer.
 The couple lived in Well Hall House, Eltham from 1899 until Bland's death and Nesbit until 1920.
 Well Hall was their finest home and it served "a salon for figures in the literary political world."